gihubforsteven/hello-word/README.md

 # hello-word
-this repository is for learn and practice of GitHub
+this repository is for learn and practice of GitHub Flow.